-- (a) Applying a "like" or "dislike" button or other similar button. - (b) Applying an emoji or a symbol of any kind. - (c) Engaging in yes/no voting. - (d) Rating or scoring content in any way. - (vii) sharing current or historic location information with other users of the 15 service, recording a user's movements or identifying which other users of the service are nearby; - (viii) following or subscribing to particular kinds of content or particular users of 20 the service: - (ix) creating lists, collections, archives or directories of content or users of the service: - (x) tagging or labelling content present on the 25 service: - (xi) uploading content relating to goods or services: - (xii) applying or changing settings on the service which affect the presentation of 30 user-generated content on the service;
+- (a) Applying a "like" or "dislike" button or other similar button. - (b) Applying an emoji or a symbol of any kind. - (c) Engaging in yes/no voting. - (d) Rating or scoring content in any way. - (vii) sharing current or historic location information with other users of the service, recording a user's movements or identifying which other users of the service are nearby; - (viii) following or subscribing to particular kinds of content or particular users of the service; - (ix) creating lists, collections, archives or directories of content or users of the service; - (x) tagging or labelling content present on the service; - (xi) uploading content relating to goods or services; - (xii) applying or changing settings on the service which affect the presentation of user-generated content on the service; - (xiii) accessing other Internet services through content present on the service (such as through hyperlinks);